-ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Ovarian Cancer.
-To see other pages, use the menu on the side of your screen.
-Think of that menu as a roadmap to this full guide.
+ON THIS PAGE: You will find basic information about this group of diseases and the parts of the body they may affect.
+This is the first page of Cancer.Net’s Guide to Ovarian, Fallopian Tube, and Peritoneal Cancer.
+Use the menu to see other pages.
+Think of that menu as a roadmap for the complete guide.

 About the ovaries

 The ovaries are part of a woman’s reproductive system.
 Every woman has two ovaries, with one located on each side of the uterus.
 They are almond-shaped and about 1.5 inches long.
 These glands contain germ cells, also called eggs.
 Ovaries are the primary source of estrogen and progesterone.
 These hormones influence breast growth, body shape, body hair, and regulate the menstrual cycle and pregnancy.
 During menopause, the ovaries stop releasing eggs and producing certain hormones.